 - 1. Must be present when the data headings E1, E2, etc., are used in the data set.
 Otherwise, its presence is optional and free text or coded information, with or without free text, may be given. - 2.
 The format of the coded information is: (heading,particle)

 Heading Field.
-Contains the data heading or the root of the data heading to be defined.
-Root means that the data heading given also defines the heading followed by -MIN, -MAX, -APRX, -NM, or -DN.
+Contains the data heading or the root3 of the data heading to be defined.

 Particle Field.
 Contains the particle or nuclide to which the data heading refers.
 The code is: